By The Sure Bettor | Updated June 11, 2020

 Since the first betting exchange was created these platforms have received a lot of criticism from traditional betting companies, specifically Ladbrokes Coral and William Hill.
 They argue betting exchanges are corrupting sports betting as it’s much easier to ensure a horse will lose a given race than it is to ensure it will win for example.

+However, you can see that this argument is solely revolving around the bookmakers.
 Traditional bookmakers don’t want punters to be able to bet against an outcome as they’re losing customers.
 Their argument is based around their own commercial interest rather than for the good of the industry.

 Make money with betting exchanges

 If I told you it was possible to make a guaranteed profit with betting exchanges, you probably wouldn’t believe me.
 However, this is possible thanks to a process called matched betting.